neelanshu7/crop-classification-and-yield-prediction/README.md

 📊 **Technologies Used:**
 - Machine Learning models trained on historical crop yield data
-- Integration with satellite monitoring and remote sensing (planned)
 - Predictive insights to improve decision-making and reduce risk

 ---